 Always remember that a hedge is a general boundary and the only way to decide where a replacement fence should be positioned is by agreement between the adjoining owners.

-The key to resolving a dispute quickly and positively is to seek expert advice from a Surveyor specialising in boundary disputes as soon as possible.
+The key to resolving a dispute quickly and positively is to seek expert advice from a Party Wall Surveyor specialising in boundary disputes as soon as possible.

 If the parties can reach an agreement on the location of boundaries without going to Court, then a “Boundary Agreement” can be drawn up and signed by the parties.
 This agreement can then be registered against the respective legal titles on the Land Registry.

-If you would like more advice about Boundary Disputes, or are potentially facing one, we would be happy to assist, feel free to give our team of surveyors a call now.
+If you would like more advice about Party Wall Disputes or are potentially facing one, we would be happy to assist, feel free to give our team of surveyors a call on 020 7935 2502.